 In addition to their exquisite appearance, the Black Copper Maran is a dual-purpose chicken…

-So, if you’re after a chicken that is both striking and versatile, you can’t go wrong with a feather legged Black Copper Maran…
+So, if you’re after a chicken that is both striking and versatile, keep reading to find out why you can’t go wrong with a feather legged Black Copper Maran…

 History of Marans